BramComyn/safeguard-fetch/etc/content-length-considerations-updated-2024-09-06.md

 - no content length finite: works like a charm
 - no content length infinite: infinite data, works like a charm
 - no difference: works like a charm.

+### Shorter messages for Node.js

+For HTTP/1.1, the small difference path keeps waiting, like before.
+The larger difference path returns the message, waits and then closes without error, like the browser did before.
+The path without content does the same.
+This means that for HTTP/1.1, Node.js behaves in the same way as browsers do for shorter messages than the content length header advertises.

+For HTTP/2.0, the small difference path keeps idle, like before.
+The large difference and zero content path closes the stream with a protocol error, like what happened in cURL.